 We would expect our beneficiaries to demonstrate higher enjoyment of learning, enhanced confidence and a greater willingness to try new activities.

-As well as staying in touch with their school or youth group to share longer term evidence of impact, we will ask the children to send us a postcard by Christmas to tell us how they are getting on.
+As well as staying in touch with their school or youth group to share longer term evidence of impact, we will ask for testimonials from some of the children to tell us how they are getting on.

 UKSA has specific risk assessments and standard operating procedures for all activities.